 In the context of insurance, barriers to enrollment can contribute to adverse selection, as healthier individuals are less likely to navigate burdensome documentation requirements.
-As a result, any reductions to total costs may be offset by upward pressure on premiums due to reductions in enrollment of healthier individuals.
+The increase in adverse selection may lead to upward pressure on premiums.
 While the individual impact of many of the proposals may be modest, the cumulative effect could be significant, particularly if Congress does not extend the enhanced premium tax credits.
 In that case, higher net premiums could result in significant coverage losses.
 As healthier individuals leave the risk pool due to increased barriers, the overall health status of the pool could deteriorate, leading to significant premium increases.
 These premium increases would most affect individuals with higher incomes and those ineligible for premium tax credits, while subsidized enrollees may be largely shielded from these effects.

-Provisions in the reconciliation legislation that raise adverse selection concerns, as they generally tend to discourage healthy enrollees from enrolling or re-enrolling, which could in turn increase premiums include:
+Provisions in the House-passed legislation that raise adverse selection concerns, as they generally tend to discourage healthy enrollees from enrolling or re-enrolling, which could in turn increase premiums include: